 - Psychosocial rehabilitation services provide life skills development support and services for individuals with mental illness or co-occurring illnesses or diagnoses during periods of transition.
 Services include psycho-educational groups, social skills training, services for individuals with co‐occurring disorders, relapse prevention, training in problem solving and independent living skills, health literacy, pre‐vocational services and community integration.
 Services are available in a small, directly-operated program or through contract with private providers.
 CSB contracts with community partners to provide psychosocial rehabilitation services to individuals who have limited social skills, have challenges establishing and maintaining relationships, and need help with basic daily living activities.

-- Turning Point provides coordinated services for young people having a first psychotic episode.
+- Turning Point provides coordinated services for young people having or at risk of a first psychotic episode.

 To find out about these services, please speak to your case manager or support coordinator.